. Skip to Main Content

 Statistical sources

 Below you will also find a useful guide (in PDF format) to finding quality health information on the internet.
-The guide discusses search strategies, the best types of websites to utlize, and includes a list of recommended websites.
+The guide discusses search strategies, the best types of websites to utilize, and includes a list of recommended websites.

 Approved EMS Lessons (Peoria Area EMS)